 Eczema is a common skincare concern that can make the skin feel dry, itchy and uncomfortable.
 While there’s no way to get rid of eczema, you can help to care for your eczema-prone skin by reaching for hydrating products that have been accepted by the National Eczema Association (like the La Roche-Posay and CeraVe options below).
 If you’re curious to know more about what eczema is and how to care for your eczema-prone skin, keep reading.

 What Is Eczema?

 There are seven types of eczema, including atopic dermatitis and contact dermatitis.
-Contact dermatitis is when something your skin has touched or has come in contact with makes your skin itchy.
+Contact dermatitis is when your skin touches or comes into contact with an irritant that causes an itchy rash.
 Atopic dermatitis, however, is the most common form of eczema.
 It is generally marked by patches of dry, red skin that may be scaly-looking.
-Typically, this type of eczema presents on the face, neck, and then insides of the elbows, knees, and ankles.
+Typically, this type of eczema presents on the face, neck, and the insides of the elbows, knees, and ankles.

 What Can Cause Eczema?

 While it affects so many, according to the American Academy of Dermatology (AAD) doctors haven’t pin-pointed the exact cause of eczema.
 However, it is believed that contributing factors include genetics, allergies or triggers.
 Common triggers include dry skin, irritants like soap, detergent or body wash, pet dander, scratchy fabrics, excessive sweat, certain soaps, dust and more.